-In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
 The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
-In this table, you will find terms and abbreviations that might not be familiar to you.
-To help you better understand these terms, we have provided the definitions after the table.
+In this table you will find terms and abbreviations that might not be familiar to you.
+To help you better understand these terms, we have provided the definitions below the table.

-MCLG or MRDLG MCL, TT, or MRDL Detect In Your Water Range Contaminants Low High Sample Date Violation Typical Source Disinfectants & Disinfection By-Products (There is convincing evidence that the addition of a disinfectant is necessary for control of microbial contaminants) Chlorine (as Cl2) (ppm) 4 4 1.1 1.0 1.3 12/31/22 No Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) N/A 60 19 14.35 18.9 2022 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) N/A 80 41 30.1 40.5 2022 No By-product of drinking water disinfection Inorganic Contaminant s Barium (ppm) 2 2 0.0201 0.0193 0.0201 2022 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Copper - source water (ppm) 1.3 N/A 0.081 N/A N/A 09/14/20 No Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Fluoride (State Regulated Contaminant) (ppm) 4 4 0.76 0.63 0.76 2022 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Nitrate [measured as Nitrogen] (ppm) 10 10 0.3 0.3 0.3 2022 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Total Nitrate & Nitrite [measured as Nitrogen] (ppm) 10 10 0.3 0.3 0.3 2022 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Total Organic Carbon ( TOC) • • ТОС The percentage of TOC removal was measured each month and the system met all TOC removal requirements set by IEPA.
-Unregulated Contamina nts Sulfate (ppm) N/A N/A 27.1 25.8 27.1 2022 No Erosion of naturally occurring deposits Sodium (ppm) N/A N/A 9.08 8.56 9.08 2022 No Erosion of naturally occurring deposits; Leaching; Used as water softener Microbiological Contan ninants Turbidity (NTU) N/A 0.3 100 N/A N/A 2022 No Soil runoff 100% of the samples wer measurement was .3.
-Any e below the measurem e TT valu ient in ex e of .3.
-A cess of 1 value le is a viol ess than ation un 95% const less otherv itutes a TT vise approv violation.
-The highest single yed by the state.
-Radioactive Contamina nts Gross Alpha excluding radon and uranium (pCi/L) 0 15 3.1 2.8 3.1 02/04/20 No Decay and erosion of natural and man-made deposits Radium (combined 226/228) (pCi/L) 0 5 0.95 0.83 0.95 02/04/20 No Decay and erosion of natural and man-made deposits
+MCLG or MRDLG MCL, TT, or MRDL Detect In Your Water Range Contaminants Low High Sample Date Violation Typical Source Disinfectants & Disi nfection B y-Produ cts (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Chlorine (as Cl2) (ppm) 4 4 1.3 1.2 1.4 2023 No Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) N/A 60 21.2 12.00 21.2 2023 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) N/A 80 49.0 19.05 49.0 2023 No By-product of drinking water disinfection Inorganic Contamin ants Barium (ppm) 2 2 .0195 .0192 .0195 2023 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Copper - source water (ppm) 1.3 N/A .088 N/A N/A 2023 No Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Fluoride (ppm) 4 4 0.74 0.66 0.74 2023 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Nitrate [measured as Nitrogen] (ppm) 10 10 0.33 0.29 0.33 2023 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Nitrite [measured as Nitrogen] (ppm) 10 10 0.33 0.29 0.33 2023 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Sodium (optional) (ppm) N/A N/A 8.71 8.43 8.71 2023 No Erosion of naturally occurring deposits; Leaching; Used as water softener Microbiological Con taminants 5 Turbidity (NTU) N/A 0.3 100 N/A N/A 2023 No Soil runoff es a TT violation.
+The highest nerwise approved by the state.
+Radioactive Contam inants Alpha emitters (pCi/L) 0 15 3.1 2.8 3.1 02/04/20 No Decay and erosion of natural and man-made deposits Radium (combined 226/228) (pCi/L) 0 5 0.95 0.83 0.95 02/04/20 No Decay and erosion of natural and man-made deposits